 - Build space: Do you have, or can you find, a place to build your tiny house?

-- Time: For the average non-professional DIYer, building a tiny house takes about 3 months of fulltime work (about 480 hours).
-Do you have this much free time, or can you be comfortable extending your build timeline as necessary to fit it into your existing work and family commitments?
+- Time: Building a tiny house takes between 400 and 1,000 hours, depending on your skill level and the complexity of the house.
+Do you have this much free time?
+Can you be comfortable extending your build timeline as necessary to fit it into your existing work and family commitments?

 - Money: If you have savings and know where you'll park your tiny house, buying one that's already complete may be the best path.
 If money is tight and/or you're not sure where you'll live, take it slow and work through your options.